irvingDevMobi/OTChallenge/README.md

 ### General Instructions:
 - This isn't a visual design exercise.
 For example, if you set random background colors to clearly differentiate the views when debugging, pick Comic Sans or Papyrus, we won't hold that against you.
 Well, maybe a little bit if you use Comic Sans :)
-- This is also most of the code you'll be showing us – don't understimate the difficulty of the task, or the importance of this exercise in our process, and rush your PR.
+- This is also most of the code you'll be showing us – don't underestimate the difficulty of the task, or the importance of this exercise in our process, and rush your PR.
 Put up your best professional game.
 - This isn't just about handling the happy path.
 Think slow network (or no network at all), supporting different device sizes, ease of build and run of the project.
-If we can't check out and click the run button in Android Studio, you're off to a bad start (we've had PRs without a graddle for instance).
+If we can't check out and click the run button in Android Studio, you're off to a bad start (we've had PRs without a gradle for instance).
 - Explanations on any choice you've made are welcome.
 - We appreciate there's a lot that is asked in this exercise.
 If you need more time, feel free to ask.
 If you need to de-prioritize something, apply the same judgement you would on a professional project, argument your decision.